 - Images, texts, copyrights, and trademarks for all films mentioned herein are held by their respective owners and are solely for promotional, non-commercial, and educational purposes.

 The RFF Award for Best Feature Film (fiction or documentary)

 The RFF Award for Best short (fiction or documentary)

 The Audience Award (fiction or documentary)

-The Refugees Welcome Film Festival is open to all film genres (drama, documentary, animated, short, etc.) on the issues of refugees, IDPs, stateless persons, the context surrounding those population, and/or films made by former/current refugees, IDPs, and stateless persons.
+The Refugees Film Festival is open to all film genres (drama, documentary, animated, short, etc.) on the issues of migration, refugees, IDPs, stateless persons, the context surrounding those population, and/or films made by former/current migrants, refugees, IDPs, and stateless persons.

 Please send a preview screener (the format must be a DVD or a link in Vimeo) together with the submission form to the address stated below.

 (The submitted screener DVD will not be returned.)

 All films that use languages other than English need to have English subtitles.